ECE264AdvancedCProgramming/2018SummerProblems/HW05/Readme.md

 # HW05.
 Student Database SQL

-<strong>Please read the entire file before you start working on this exercise.</strong><br>
+<strong>Please read the entire file before you start working on this assignment.</strong><br>

-In this an assignment you will build your own linked list data structure and simple student database.
+In this an **assignment** you will build your own linked list data structure and simple student database.
 This assignment takes time.
 You should start early.

 ## Learning Goals